 Is tramadol safe for dogs?
-What are the alternatives to tramadol for dogs?

 - Tramadol is a medication used on dogs to help treat severe chronic pain caused by osteoarthritis and cancer(1).